remix-run/remix/docs/discussion/form-vs-fetcher.md

 - **Deleting a Record from a List**: In a list view, if a user deletes an item, they likely expect to remain on the list view, with that item simply disappearing.

 - **Creating a Record in a List View**: When adding a new item to a list, it often makes sense for the user to remain in that context, seeing their new item added to the list without a full page transition.

+- **Loading Data for a Popover or Combobox**: When loading data for a popover or combobox, the user's context remains unchanged.
+The data is loaded in the background and displayed in a small, self-contained UI element.

 For such actions, `useFetcher` is the go-to API.
 It's versatile, combining functionalities of the other four APIs, and is perfectly suited for tasks where the URL should remain unchanged.